watem-sedem/watem-sedem/docs/usage.rst

 model reads the ini-file and uses this info to model the catchment according the user choices.
 In the following chapters all possible keywords of the ini-file are discussed.
 As the needed inputs and the generated outputs are largely dependent on the defined model choices, we first explain all possible model choices.
+The model choices also give an overview of all the possibilities of the model.

 .. toctree::